-The Public Health Agency of Canada has so far confirmed eight cases of Salmonella Typhimurium sickness between late February and early August 2020.
+As of Sept.
+29, The Public Health Agency of Canada confirmed eight cases of Salmonella Typhimurium sickness between late February and early August 2020.
 Five cases originated in British Columbia, two cases were from Alberta and one from Yukon.
 Of these cases, three people have been hospitalized and one has died.

-The agency is warning consumers not to feed dogs pig ear treat products from Paws Up! and Western Family brands, to wash hands after handling the treats and disinfect all areas that came in contact with the treats to avoid contamination.
+The agency warned consumers not to feed dogs pig ear treat products from Paws Up! and Western Family brands, to wash hands after handling the treats and disinfect all areas that came in contact with the treats to avoid contamination.

 It added the Canadian government will continue to update consumers of new information regarding its investigation between pig ear dog treats and Salmonella illnesses.